nkg114mc/sfnnue-intro/docs_en/part2-en.md

 The evaluation function only needs to return a probability between [-1.0, +1.0] to indicate whether the current board status is more favorable for the max side or the min side (determined by the sign: + means that the maximum party is dominant, and vice versa) side is dominant), and the degree of advantage (determined by the absolute value, the greater the degree of advantage).

-It it easy to realize that min search function is doing almost exactly the same thing as the max side search, except that the signs are reversed.
+It is easy to realize that min search function is doing almost exactly the same thing as the max side search, except that the signs are reversed.
 So, we have the Nega-Max search that unifies both two sides into one search function.
 ```
 int NegaMax(int depth) {
     if (depth == 0) return evaluate(side_to_move);